DHTMLX/docs-todolist/docs/api/events/updatetask_event.md

 ### Description

-@short: fires when updating a task
+@short: Fires when updating a task

 ### Usage